 By Parth Pandya May.
 31, 2019

-With a stunning one-hand catch in the World Cup opener against South Africa, England’s Ben Stokes infused ecstasy and euphoria befitting the occasion.
-The World Cup had arrived.
-The World Cup was kicking.
-And the world better acknowledged that Ben Stokes was in charge of it.
+With a performance that will go down in history in the World Cup final against New Zealand, England’s Ben Stokes infused ecstasy and euphoria befitting the occasion.
+The World Cup belonged to England.
+The World Cup belonged to Ben Stokes.
+And late last night, Stokes ascended to the cricketing pantheon.

 ith the exception of a closely fought thriller between South Africa and West Indies in 2003, World Cup openers have largely remained dull, one-sided affairs.
 Seldom do they make the moments worth reminiscing.
 The 2019 opener at The Oval between hosts England and South Africa was pretty much heading the same way.
 About midway into the second innings, the result looked a foregone conclusion.
 It only remained to be seen whether South Africa minimised their losses.